Pacific Rim review: Dumb movie made by smart director

 The key to Pacific Rim’s satisfying spectacle: Guillermo del Toro

 The first question audiences may ask upon the conclusion of Pacific Rim – once their ears stop ringing – is “Why does this empty, noisy summer spectacle work, while others are just empty and noisy?”
 The answer is both obvious and surprising: Guillermo del Toro is the key, even if Pacific Rim lacks the magical, fantastical, and political elements that deepened previous triumphs like Pan’s Labyrinth.
 That said, his eye for tone and detail remains undiminished and the film has such heavy momentum you’re compelled to get caught up in it.
 Most importantly, you can sense del Toro’s glee as he breathes tremendous life into the sights and sounds of his monster movie-filled youth.

 Yes, Pacific Rim is an assault on the senses.
 And the nocturnal battle scenes are often unnecessarily murky.
 But as you watch a 250-foot Jaeger tussle with a colossal, acid-spouting Kaiju, don’t be surprised if you find yourself ever-so slightly dodging and weaving in your seat with every punch.

 Pacific Rim (2013).
-Dir.: Guillermo del Toro.
+Director: Guillermo del Toro.
 Screenplay: Guillermo del Toro and Travis Beacham.
 Cast: Charlie Hunnam, Rinko Kikuchi, Diego Klattenhoff, Idris Elba, Charlie Day, Burn Gorman, Max Martini, Robert Kazinsky, Clifton Collins Jr, Ron Perlman, Brad William Henke, Larry Joe Campbell, Mana Ashida, Santiago Segura.